 We may earn money or products from the companies mentioned in this post.
 Please click my disclosure policy to learn more.

 The Disney Genie app was first teased in D23 over 2 years ago.
 And then a pandemic happened and things came to a halt.
-Now we finally have some details.
+Now we finally have some details (Updated October 9, 2021).

-Not all the details, but at least some.
-But the biggest news is that parts of Disney Genie replace the free FastPass+ system that used to exist.
+The biggest detail is that parts of Disney Genie replace the free FastPass+ system that used to exist.

 That’s right, no more FastPass!
-This was expected, but is bit news nonetheless.
+This was expected, but is big news nonetheless.

 When is the Disney Genie Launch Date?